What is an IRB?

 About Chesapeake IRB

 How often does your IRB meet?

-Our IRB meets five times a week (Monday, Tuesday, Wednesday, Thursday and Friday) except when conflicted with holidays.
+Our IRB meets five times a week (Monday, Tuesday, Wednesday, Thursday and Friday) excepting holidays.

 What type of research and therapeutic areas can your IRB review?